Vermont Country Fairs, 1924

 Citation for this page

-Woodsmoke Productions and Vermont Historical Society, “Vermont Country Fairs,” The Green Mountain Chronicles radio broadcast and background information, original broadcast 1988-89, accessed on the web at http://vermonthistory.org/research/research-resources-online/green-mountain-chronicles/vermont-country-fairs-1924.
+Woodsmoke Productions and Vermont Historical Society, “Vermont Country Fairs, 1924,” The Green Mountain Chronicles radio broadcast and background information, original broadcast 1988-89. https://vermonthistory.org/vermont-country-fairs-1924